Greek parliament approves bailout measures as Syriza fragments

 The package was approved with 229 votes in the 300-seat chamber.
 There were 64 votes against it and six abstentions.
 But Tsipras required the support of pro-European opposition parties to push the measure through, leaving a question over the future of his government.

 Tsipras said there was no alternative to the package, which he acknowledged would cause hardship, but he stood by the decision.
-"I am the last person to shirk this responsibility," he told parliament.
+"I am the last person to shirk this responsibility," he said.

-Government spokesman Gabriel Sakellaridis acknowledged the vote laid bare a split in Syriza, but he said the government's priority was to secure the bailout, suggesting that there would be no immediate move towards new elections.

-In exchange for funding worth up to 86 billion euros ($94 billion), Greece has accepted reforms including significant pension adjustments, increases to value added taxes, an overhaul of its collective bargaining system, measures to liberalize its economy and tight limits on public spending.
+In exchange for funding worth up to 86 billion euros, Greece has accepted reforms including significant pension adjustments, increases to value added tax, an overhaul of its collective bargaining system, measures to liberalise its economy and tight limits on public spending.

-It has also agreed to sequester 50 billion euros of public assets in a special privatization fund to act as collateral on the deal.
+It has also agreed to sequester 50 billion euros of public assets in a special privatisation fund to act as collateral on the deal.

-The measures were branded "social genocide" by the firebrand speaker of parliament Zoe Constantopoulou and there were violent clashes between protestors and police outside parliament as the debate went on before the vote.
+The measures were branded "social genocide" by the firebrand speaker of parliament Zoe Constantopoulou, one of 38 Syriza lawmakers to oppose the package, and there were violent clashes between protesters and police outside parliament as the debate went on before the vote.

-Energy Minister Panagiotis Lafazanis and Deputy Labor Minister Dimitris Stratoulis also voted against the package.
+Energy Minister Panagiotis Lafazanis and Deputy Labour Minister Dimitris Stratoulis also voted against the package.

 Amid speculation that both ministers could lose their jobs in a reshuffle, possibly as early as Thursday, Lafazanis said he remained loyal to the government but was ready to offer his resignation, joining Deputy Finance Minister Nadia Valavani, who stepped down earlier on Wednesday.